-The charts and information below summarize findings obtained by monitoring Wolverton Creek.

-The summary is not intended to be a comprehensive assessment of the creek
+The charts and information below summarize findings obtained by observation and water quality monitoring Wolverton Creek.
+It is not intended to be a comprehensive assessment of the creek

 Members of the Wolverton Creek Water users collected data that contributed to this report.
-Thankyou to Judy Laret, Doug Adair and Ruth Hackett for collecting samples.
+Thankyou to Judy Laret, Doug Adair and Ruth Hackett for collecting samples and looking after the water system.